-In previous blogs, we introduced the basic concept of Pulsar transactions as well as the design logic of the transaction coordinator.
-In this blog, we will take a closer a look at another core component of Pulsar transactions, namely the transaction buffer.
+In previous blog posts, we introduced the basic concept of Pulsar transactions as well as the design logic of the transaction coordinator.
+In this blog post, we will take a closer a look at another core component of Pulsar transactions, namely the transaction buffer.

 What is the transaction buffer?